jupitercim/ft-mono/README.md

-# lista-mono
+# ft-mono

 ## Before Start

 1. **Fork** this repo into your repositories
 2. Clone from your fork
-3. Set upstream(`git remote add upstream https://github.com/lista-dao/lista-mono.git`)
+3. Set upstream(`git remote add upstream https://github.com/jupitercim/ft-mono.git`)
 4. Make sure your node version higher than 18(`nvm use 18`)
 5. In the root: `pnpm i && pnpm run build` (about 2mins)